Pagsanjan Falls: Pagsanjan

 The most popular way of reaching the falls is through the "Shooting the Rapids" boat ride, which originates from any of the resorts along Bumbungan and Balanac Rivers.
 Two skilled and licensed boatmen take one to three passengers on long, narrow wood or fiberglass canoes to the falls, which could take more than an hour of paddling upstream depending on traffic and water level.
 The journey takes passengers through the narrow and verdant Pagsanjan Gorge lined with huge boulders, rocks, and small waterfalls.
 The ride upstream ends in a natural pool below the falls where an optional raft ride takes visitors through the cascading water to the Devil's Cave behind the falls.
 The return trip called is a thrill ride through fourteen rapids, as the skilled boatmen maneuver the boat through the narrow rocks as it heads downstream.

 Cavinti

 It is also possible to hike the falls from the town of Cavinti, Laguna.
 The municipal government of Cavinti established the Pueblo El Salvador Nature's Park and Picnic Grove, in Barangay Tibatib on February 24, 2007, to capitalize on the popularity of Pagsanjan Falls, which is within the boundaries of the town.
 A few small falls are upriver by hiking from the park.
-The topmost stage of Pagsanjan Falls, known as Nakulo Falls, can only be viewed from the viewing decks of the park.
+The topmost stage of Pagsanjan Falls, known as Naculo Falls, can only be viewed from the viewing decks of the park.
 Only the top of the middle falls is visible from the park; the hidden second drop can only be viewed from the raft ride from below.
 To reach the main falls, there is a steep, steel ladder, which in one section goes vertically straight down.
 The raft to the falls and the "Shooting the Rapids" boat ride are also available from park management.